mendix/docs/content/developerportal/deploy/migrating-to-v4.md

 ## 1 Introduction

-This how-to explains how to migrate your app from a Mendix Cloud v3 node to a Mendix Cloud v4 node.
+The Mendix Cloud version 3 has been deprecated and will be turned off shortly.
+This document explains how to migrate your app from a Mendix Cloud v3 node to a Mendix Cloud v4 node.

 **It will teach you how to do the following:**

 *   Migrate your licensed app from Mendix Cloud v3 to v4

-## 2 Prerequisites

-Before starting this how-to, make sure you have completed the following prerequisites:

-* Ensure that your app is on at least **Mendix version 6.0**, otherwise the migration will fail – it is preferable to be on a supported version of Mendix: **Mendix version 7.0 and above**
-* Have a [Mendix Cloud](mendix-cloud-deploy) v4 node available (to request a licensed v4 Cloud Node, contact your Customer Success Manager (CSM))
-* Have the [Technical Contact](/developerportal/collaborate/app-roles#technical-contact) role for both your existing v3 and available v4 Cloud Nodes
-* Create two new temporary Free Apps without Free App environments – instructions for unlinking a Free App from its environment are here: [Licensing Mendix Cloud Apps](licensing-apps#unlink)

-## 3 Migration considerations
+## 2 Migration considerations

-You will need to take the following into account when planning to migrate to Mendix Cloud v4:
+You will need to take the following into account when migrating to Mendix Cloud v4:

 * If you are using Mendix 7, you might want to split long-running scheduled events into smaller chunks, using a queueing system like the Amazon SQS connector to spread the work out over multiple instances
 * If you use a mail server from your app, you will need to use a third-party email provider – for more information, see [Sending Email](sending-email)